Address: Autódromo Internacional do Algarve, Sítio do Escampadinho, Mexilhoeira Grande, 8500-148 Portimão, Portugal

 Portugal's relative success in tackling Covid-19 has meant that both events are scheduled to be held with spectators in attendance, albeit with protocols in place to assist social distancing.

-Ahead of both races, the circuit is due to be entirely resurfaced to remove some noticeable bumps which had developed in recent years.
-The work is scheduled to take place at the end of August, with F1 race director Michael Masi scheduled to visit the Algarve circuit in mid-September for inspection and final sign off of the work.
-The Formula One event is expected to use the variation with the Turn 1 chicane, as previously used during the GP2 races in 2009.
-MotoGP is expected to use the regular bike circuit, as used by the World Superbike Championships.
+Ahead of both races, the circuit was entirely resurfaced to remove some noticeable bumps which had developed in recent years.
+The work took place at the end of August, with F1 race director Michael Masi visiting the Algarve circuit in mid-September for inspection and final sign off of the work.
+The Formula One event had been expected to use the variation with the Turn 1 chicane, as previously used during the GP2 races in 2009.
+However, only the faster non-chicane was resurfaced and so it is this variation that the F1 cars will negotiate.
+MotoGP is expected to use the regular bike circuit, as used previously by the World Superbike Championships.

 The Autódromo Internacional do Algarve is in southern Portugal, near Portimão.
 The nearest international airport is at Faro, around 50 miles or 55 minutes further east along the coast.